03 September 2020

 As you can see, there’s A LOT going on in the world of Quality Assurance.
 Introducing necessary changes and new testing techniques to your QA processes is basically a matter of survival if you want to keep up with your competitors and convince a potential client to choose you over them.

 I know it feels like a massive effort, however, I must tell you that it’s totally worth it.
 We’ve done it at The Software House, and we can already see the effect of introducing new testing technologies.
 Our team consists of 19 extremely talented QA and QAA engineers.
 They cooperate closely with our clients from the very beginning of every project.
 For us, QA is more than testing and finding some nasty bugs.
 It means perfecting every product that comes out from The Software House, so that performance satisfies both our clients and future end-users.

 If you’re not a fan of theoretical knowledge and would rather like to know something about implementing the report in everyday work, I advise you to check out my other blog entry In the following article, I explain what Quality Assurance means to us and what are our day-to-day duties at The Software House.
 I wish you good luck with your future Quality Assurance efforts.
 May you always find a flaw before the end-users do. 😉

-And if you’re the kind of a tech manager who prefers to get down to business, maybe you’d like to find out how your company can benefit from working with The Software House.
-We’re here to extend your development team with QA specialists, backend and frontend devs, DevOps engineers and experienced project managers – in weeks, not months.
-Schedule free consultations with us to find out more.
+Maybe you’d like to find out how your company can benefit from working with The Software House.
+We’re here to extend your development team with QA specialists, backend and frontend devs, DevOps engineers and experienced project managers – in weeks, not months